Mortgage Broker in Seabrook Island, SC

 Q. My brother-in-law recently refinanced his home in South Carolina.
 What is refinancing, and should I consider refinancing my home too?

 A. Refinancing your home basically means you're swapping your current mortgage for a new one, most often with a lower interest rate.
 If you would like to reduce the term of your loan, lower your monthly mortgage payments, or consolidate debt, refinancing may be a smart option.
 Many homeowners also choose to refinance if they want to switch from adjustable-rate mortgages to fixed-rate mortgages or to get cash back for home renovations.
-To learn whether refinancing is a viable option for your situation, contact Mija Mortgage ASAP, as loan rates change frequently.
+To learn whether refinancing is a viable option for your situation, contact Mission One Mortgage ASAP, as loan rates change frequently.

-Mija Mortgage: Turning Dreams into Reality, One Mortgage at a Time
+Mission One Mortgage: Turning Dreams into Reality, One Mortgage at a Time

 Head-bottom

-Here at Mija Mortgage, we believe that the best communities begin with the dream of home ownership.
+Here at Mission One Mortgage, we believe that the best communities begin with the dream of home ownership.
 Our mission is to make those dreams come true, with personalized service, expert guidance, and good old-fashioned hard work.
 As one of the most trusted mortgage companies in Seabrook Island, SC, we have years of experience working with a diverse range of clients, from first-time buyers and investors to self-employed borrowers and non-native English speakers.

 Though every mortgage situation is different, one thing never changes: our commitment to clients.
 Contact our office today to get started on an exceptional home-buying experience.